-The closure presents an opportunity to make a statement about the new Van Ness.
-While work is underway, a combination of art, activity, and wayfinding can be leveraged to revitalize the surrounding spaces, generating interest during transition.
+The periodic closures present an opportunity to make a statement about the new Van Ness.
+While work is underway, a combination of art, activity, and wayfinding can be leveraged to revitalize the surrounding spaces, to generate interest during transition.
 Using rapidly deployable and temporary strategies can take advantage of the disruption as a catalyst for change.

-Partners like UDC.
-WMATA.
-Fannie Mae. and the DC Commission on the Arts and Humanities can make leading investments in public art and creative place-making that can mitigate the disruption to the station and start building an identity around the western entrance as a community focal point.
+Partners like UDC, WMATA, Fannie Mae, and the DC Commission on the Arts and Humanities can make leading investments in public art and creative place-making that can mitigate disruption to the station and start building an identity around the western entrance as a community focal point.
 Bold art installations will draw attention to all of the positive changes already in place like the new UDC student center and Park Van Ness.
-Activities such as musicians, farmers markets, and community festivals can activate public space while creating opportunities to highlight assets including the UDC amphitheater, student center, and preforming arts center.
+Activities such as musical performances, farmers markets, and community festivals can activate public space while creating opportunities to highlight assets, including the UDC amphitheater, student center, and preforming arts center.
 Wayfinding signs also allow the community to express an artistic identity while highlighting local businesses, parks, and arts institutions such as the Levine School of Music and others.
 Using these strategies will make connections between catalytic investments throughout the community.